|Nutritional Guidelines (per serving)|

-I cut up a few slices of rustic homemade bread, dried them for about 10 minutes in a 350 F oven, then processed them in the food processor to make fine crumbs.
-Also, I didn't want the tomatoes to be overly sweet, so I reduced the brown sugar to 3 tablespoons.
-I added about 1/4 teaspoon of celery salt as well.
+We cut up a few slices of rustic homemade bread, dried them for about 10 minutes in a 350 F oven, then processed them in the food processor to make fine crumbs.
+Also, we didn't want the tomatoes to be overly sweet, so we reduced the brown sugar to 3 tablespoons.
+We added about 1/4 teaspoon of celery salt as well.

-Melt the butter in a medium saucepan over medium heat.
-Add the chopped onion and saute until they are translucent.
-Add the bread crumbs and brown sugar.
-Cook, stirring, until well blended and hot.
-Add the tomatoes, salt, and pepper.
-Heat through.
+Melt the 1/4 cup of butter in a medium saucepan over medium heat.
+Add the chopped onion and sauté until they are translucent.

 Turn the tomato mixture into the prepared baking dish.

 Bake in the preheated oven for 45 minutes.